-So Liverpool will once again have direct trains to/from Hull
+So Liverpool once again has direct trains to/from Hull,

-(3) The services on the Manchester - Sheffield - Doncaster - Cleethorpes routes will be extended beyond Manchester to/from Liverpool, instead of serving Manchester Airport.
+(3) The services on the Manchester - Sheffield - Doncaster - Cleethorpes routes have been extended beyond Manchester to/from Liverpool, instead of serving Manchester Airport.

 I wanted to share my passion for train travel and explain how anyone can take the fantastic journeys I have taken.